SulmanK/concept_visualizer/Design/concept_visualizer_design.md

 ### Known Limitations
 - Limited to JigsawStack API capabilities
-- No persistent storage in initial version
+- Anonymous sessions will eventually expire
 - Limited refinement options in first iteration
 - Potential for rate limits or cost constraints with external APIs